Pylons/pyramid/docs/narr/project.rst

 #.
 Line 6 is a "root factory" function that will be called by the
-   :mod:`repoze.bfg` *Router* for each request when it wants to find the root of the model graph.
+   :mod:`repoze.bfg` *Router* for each request when it wants to find the root of the object graph.
 Conventionally this is called ``get_root``.

 In a "real" application, the root object would not be such a simple